edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 #### <a id="rate-limit-log-data" />Rate Limit Log Events {/*rate-limit-log-events*/}

-Select the [Rate Events view](#rate-events-view) and then verify that the **Rate Limiting** tab is selected to filter the **Log Events** section to only display log events for rate limited requests.
+The **Log Events** section only displays log events for rate limited requests when the **Rate Limiting** tab of the **Rate Events** view is active.
 View information for a specific violation by clicking on it.
 Log fields are categorized as follows:

 -   **Common Headers:** Provides key request header data.
 -   **Other Data:** Describes the request, the security configuration that was violated, the applied [enforcement action (actionType)](/applications/security/security_applications#enforcement), and the edge server on which it was processed.